-- Diversification of SCP's area of focus. - SAM's continued consideration of strategic acquisitions which will allow it to build scale, improve profitability or enter new markets and investment categories. - Expectations regarding continued consolidation of the asset management business, with bifurcation between large general managers and specialized boutique managers. - Expectations regarding continued price compression in the asset management industry, particularly in the exchange traded funds segment as players compete for market share. - Expected benefits from economic and demographic trends over the next decade. - Expectations regarding recovery of legal costs. - Potential acquisitions and the addition of new investment products.
+- Diversification of the Merchant Bank Division's (as defined below) sector coverage. - Ongoing growth of the Corporation's merchant banking and advisory business. - SAM's continued consideration of strategic acquisitions which will allow it to build scale, improve profitability or enter new markets and investment categories. - Intentions to grow the Corporation's business, including by increasing AUM, and creating new investment products and businesses. - Expectations regarding continued consolidation of the asset management business, with bifurcation between large general managers and specialized boutique managers. - Expectations regarding continued price compression in the asset management industry, particularly in the exchange traded funds segment as players compete for market share. - Expected benefits from economic and demographic trends over the next decade. - Expectations regarding recovery of legal costs. - Potential acquisitions and the addition of new investment products. - Commitment to being at the forefront of technological innovation in the sector. - The launch of a new venture called OneGold. - Future purchases by the Corporation of Common Shares pursuant to the 2018 2019 NCIB (as defined below).